xabk/unreal-po-spec/README.md

 11. `=N` plural forms should be removed or at least be flagged as QA issues.

-    It seems that now Corwidn just doesn't let you add `=N` options, throwing an "ICU structure is not the same" error.
+    It seems that now Crowdin just doesn't let you add `=N` options, throwing an "ICU structure is not the same" error.